 How many times do you hear the word consistency used when talking about toddler parenting tips and how to discipline your child.
 Toddlers need consistency.
 They need rules and consequences that are age-appropriate.

-Be careful how you communicate the rules and expectations that you have.
+Be careful about how you communicate the rules and expectations that you have.
 You want to address the behavior, never make your child feel like their behavior defines them.
 For example say “We color on paper, not on the walls”.
 Instead of “you are so much trouble” or ‘You are such a brat”.

 Make corrections about the action, not about who your child is.
 We all get upset and say things in anger.
 It happens.
 But it is so important to choose your words with care.
 Be kind, but firm.
-It should never be about the punishment.
+It should never be about punishment.
 That isn’t helpful in the long term.
 It should be about guiding and modeling the behavior you want from your toddler.

 Consequences should be age-appropriate and related to the misbehavior.
 Allow natural consequences whenever possible.
 Sometimes you will need to impose and enforce your own consequences. that’s OK.
 Learning that there are limits and boundaries is an important part of your toddler’s development.